 Through a series of timed ideation exercises, we brainstormed a total of 90 ideas.
 This approach encouraged us to look at all the possible design responses.

 To begin our down-selection process, we used the Six Thinking Hats Method and the Decision-matrix Method.
 These methods helped us thoughtfully evaluate, and rank our ideas as team.
 We combined the winner ideas together, and eventually came down to 3 concepts.

-Low-fidelity prototypes were helpful in visualizing concepts, making quick iterations, and facilitating discussions with other team members.
+Low-fidelity wireframes were helpful in visualizing concepts, making quick iterations, and facilitating discussions with other team members.